on April 9th, 2015 No Comments

 Laughter may also boost memory and lower stress.
 A study by researchers at Loma Linda University found that laughter can sharpen your ability to remember things while also reducing the stress hormone, cortisol, especially in older people.

 Laughter may make you more resilient.
 Ever had nervous laughter in an awkward or difficult situation?
 That’s because laughter may help you regulate your emotions in the face of challenge, according to a study led by Yale psychologist Erica J. Boothby, PhD.

 Laughter can improve your health.
 A study of diabetic patients by Lee S. Berk, PhD, and Stanley A. Tan, MD, of Loma Linda University found that laughing can lower stress and inflammation and increase good cholesterol.
 Ever found yourself laughing while telling a joke or funny story?
 Maybe you were anticipating the ending and laughed your way through the end of the joke?
 Another study by Berk and Tan suggests that just anticipating a funny event boosted immune function while decreasing stress-related hormones.

 Laughter can make you a better learner.
 When we are trying to learn something new, we usually are pretty serious, but research by Mark Shatz, PhD, and Frank LoSchiavo, PhD, of Ohio University show that a good laugh while learning new material will help you engage with it more!

 Laughter can make you more attractive.
 Another recent study by Shatz and LoSchiavo shows that humor and playfulness are highly valued traits in potential romantic partners.

 Emma Seppala, PhD, is associate director of Stanford’s Center for Compassion and Altruism Research and Education and a research psychologist at the School of Medicine.
 She is also a certified yoga, pilates, breath work and meditation instructor.
-A version of this piece originally appeared on her website.
+A version of this piece originally appeared on Psychology Today.